cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/gcp_hello_world_example.md

 This Example demonstrates a simple topology setup in **Google Cloud Platform (GCP)**, the deployment consists of a VM, a simple web service + app, and all of the essential peripherals in GCP (firewall, VPC network, etc.)

 Cloudify allows for multiple user interfaces.
 In this tutorial we will demonstrate the usage of the Cloudify management console (web UI) and the Cloudify command line interface (CLI).

-The following steps demonstrate both approaches.
+The following steps demonstrate firstly the **CLI approach**, while the last section demonstrates **the web UI** approach.

 ## Step 1: Install the Cloudify Manager inside Docker container